 As a scoliosis-specific chiropractor, I know the spine, and I know scoliosis.
 I know how to treat the underlying condition without the need for medication, injections, and invasive procedures such as spinal-fusion surgery.

-Here at the Center, surgery is always the last resort, and no one should consider it without first trying a more natural conservative approach offered by a scoliosis chiropractor.
+Here at the Scoliosis Reduction Center, surgery is always the last resort.
+No one should consider it without first trying a more natural conservative approach offered by a scoliosis chiropractor.

-While no one has the power to ‘fix’ scoliosis in the curative sense, the condition can most certainly be managed and treated effectively, and thankfully, the traditional-treatment route is no longer the only choice.
+While no one has the power to ‘fix’ scoliosis in the curative sense, the condition can most certainly be managed and treated effectively.
+Thankfully, the traditional-treatment route is no longer the only choice.

 This is a large part of why I wrote Scoliosis Hope: to empower patients with the knowledge that they have more, and better, treatment choices than ever before.